 A person who uses heroin will experience temporary feelings of euphoria followed by some dangerous physiological processes.
 Breathing becomes shallow, problems with concentration emerge and perception and cognition are affected.
 The body temperature also rises during this time.
 If heroin was injected, the individual may feel a burning or itching sensation on the skin.
 Following the ‘rush’ or euphoric feeling, an individual may have difficulty breathing, become very alert and active or go into a latent sleeping state.
 An irregular pulse rate begins, which puts the individual in grave danger at risk of an overdose leading to unconsciousness, coma or death.

 Hired Power provides resources for individuals who need help kicking the cocaine habit.
-Call today at 800-910-9299 for more information on how we can offer help to quit smoking crack cocaine.
+Call today at 800-910-9299 for more information on how we can offer help to quit heroin use.

 “I have worked with Hired Power extensively in collaboration with Clearview Treatment Programs’ individualized outpatient program.
 I am always impressed with their effectiveness and professionalism.”